ncatlab/nlab-content/pages/7/4/7/0/747/content.md

 -- the category of [[simplicial presheaf|simplicial presheaves]] .

-Various interrelated flavors of model structures on the category of simplicial presheaves on $C$ have been introduced and studied since the 1970s, originally by K. Brown and A. Joyal and then developed in detail by Jardine.
+Various interrelated flavors of model structures on the category of simplicial presheaves on $C$ have been introduced and studied since the 1970s, originally by K. Brown and [[Andre Joyal]] and then developed in detail by Jardine.

 Notice that when regarded as a presentation of an [[(∞,1)-sheaf]], i.e. of an [[∞-stack]], a simplicial presheaf -- being an ordinary functor instead of a [[pseudofunctor]] -- corresponds to a [[rectified ∞-stack]].
 It might therefore seem that a model given by simplicial presheaves is too restrictive to capture the full expected flexibility of a notion of [[∞-stack]].
 But this is not so.